tim-mcdonnell/march_madness/docs/user_guide/getting_started.md

 ## Where to Go Next

 - [Pipeline Usage Guide](pipeline_usage.md): Learn more about the pipeline options
 - [Configuration Guide](configuration.md): Customize the behavior of the predictor
-- [Data Exploration Example](../examples/data_exploration.md): Example of how to explore the data
-- [Feature Engineering Example](../examples/feature_engineering.md): Learn how to create custom features